tscott0817/harmony-helper/README.md

 This started as a small personal project to help me (a guitarist) with doing covers of songs that were originally played on piano.
 I wanted to be able to easily translate the chords to my primary instrument and decided to expand upon it to help other instrumentalists.
-You can use this program to help move your ideas between different instruments.
+You can use this program to move your ideas between different instruments.

 ![GUI](https://i.imgur.com/qXHLKgl.png)